Energy-Latency Optimization for Dynamic Disaggregated Radio Access Networks: RELATED WORKS

-The authors of \cite{PlaceRAN} and \cite{DRL_Almeida_2022} tackled the joint problem of FS selection, RAN placement and path selection with a Binary Integer Linear Programming (BILP) and deep reinforcement learning approaches.
-In both works, they aim at reducing RAN computing utilization and maximize the RAN centralization level.
-Their proposed architecture considers both single and dual split options for RAN function placement.
-The deep reinforcement learning work was elaborated to reduce the solving time compared to the optimal approach.
-Conversely, Amiri \textit{et.al.}, in \cite{Opt_Load_ORAN}, employ FS selection to balance the computing load of CUs and transmission load in the FH network over an O-RAN architecture to minimize the operation costs.
-They first model the scenario resulting in a NP-hard problem, thus they resolve it with an heuristic algorithm.
-Even though the problem considers dynamic FS, energy and latency are not studied in detail.
+The work in \cite{PlaceRAN} and \cite{DRL_Almeida_2022} addresses the joint problem of FS selection, RAN function placement, and path selection using Binary Integer Linear Programming (BILP) and deep reinforcement learning, respectively.
+Both approaches aim to reduce RAN computing utilization while maximizing centralization.
+They consider single- and dual-split options for RAN function placement.
+The deep reinforcement learning approach reduces computational time relative to the optimal BILP solution.

+Conversely, Amiri \textit{et al}. \cite{Opt_Load_ORAN} employs FS selection to balance CU computing load and FH transmission load in an O-RAN architecture, aiming to minimize operational costs.
+They formulate the problem as NP-hard and solve it using a heuristic.
+Although dynamic FS is considered, energy and latency are not analyzed in detail.

-\subsection{RAN Slicing}
+\subsection{RAN SLICING}